 EU nationals automatically receive the right of permanent residence in another EU country if you have lived there lawfully for a continues period of five (5) years.
 You can apply for a permanent residence document which will prove you have the right to live permanently without any conditions.

 It is important to not confuse it with a registration certificate, which is often compulsory in many EU countries.
 The permanent residence document is not compulsory.
-However, it can be useful when dealing with local Authorities because you are not required to prove you have sufficient resources, employment, health insurance, amongst others.
+However, it can be useful when dealing with local Authorities because you are not required to prove you have sufficient resources, employment and health insurance in Germany, amongst others.

 German Citizenship Through Naturalisation